ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

   `watermarked` flag.
-3. To trace a specific dialogue line, copy its `artifact_uri` into `adk artifacts download <uri>` (or open the local `runs/<run_id>/audio/...` path) and compare against downstream lipsync/QA entries.
+3. To trace a specific dialogue line, copy its `artifact_uri` into `adk artifacts download <uri>` (or open the local `runs/<run_id>/audio/...` path) and compare against downstream lipsync entries.
 Because we write one record per line, the ordering matches the original script text and stays deterministic even when runs are resumed mid-stage.